mmb-carb/ESTA/docs/USERS_GUIDE.md

 In addition to those, ESTA has four other standard config sections:

 1. **Dates** - define the the time span of the run
-2. **Subareas** - define the counties, states, or other regions in your run
+2. **Regions** - define the counties, states, or other regions in your run
 3. **Grid Information** - define your modeling domain
 4. **Miscellaneous** - a catch all, for shared resources or anything you want